Fatigue

 Fatigue is when a person feels a strong need to rest and has so little energy that starting and sustaining activity is difficult.

 Fatigue is normal after physical exertion, prolonged stress, and sleep deprivation.
-However, fatigue that increases and develops after activities that previously did not cause it may be one of the symptoms, or, occasionally, the first symptom of a disorder.
+However, fatigue that increases and develops after activities that previously did not cause fatigue may be a symptom of a disease.

 Causes of Fatigue

 Most serious and many minor illnesses cause fatigue.
-However, most of these disorders have other more prominent symptoms (for example, pain, cough, fever, or jaundice) that are likely to bring the person to the doctor.
+However, most of these disorders have other more prominent symptoms (for example, pain, cough, fever, or jaundice [yellowing of the skin]) that are likely to bring the person to the doctor.
 This discussion focuses on disorders in which fatigue is the first or most severe symptom.

 Common causes

-There is no firm dividing line between causes based on duration of fatigue.
-However, doctors find that certain causes tend to be more common depending on how long people have had fatigue before they seek medical care.
+There is no firm dividing line between causes based on duration of fatigue, but doctors find that certain causes tend to be related to how long people have had fatigue before they seek medical care.

 Recent fatigue (lasting less than 1 month) has many causes, but the most common are the following: